Industry Analysis & Industry Trends

 Industry Report - Industry Key Buyers Chapter

-The Long-Distance Freight Trucking industry is highly fragmented, and the top four companies account for less than 10.0% of combined industry revenue in 2015.
+The Long-Distance Freight Trucking industry is highly fragmented, and the top four companies account for less than 10.0% of combined industry revenue in 2016.
 The industry has a low level of concentration primarily due to the low barriers to entry.
-The industry is dominated by owner-operators; for example, 83.1% of enterprises have one to four employees.
+The industry is dominated by owner-operators; for example, 82.0% of establishments have one to four employees.
 With a small amount of starting capital, a potential new entrant could purchase a truck and start a freight trucking company.
 However, the larger and well-established industry players are the ones that gain long-term contracts and earn higher revenue.

 Although the industry has a low level of market share concentration, the industry is undergoing a phase of consolidation... purchase to read more